-- Wireless charging device, which allows transcutaneous charging of the INS.
-The charger uses an easy to understand combination of visual, audio and haptic indicators to provide information about the charging status.
-Further, it has the ability to be held into position by an adhesive fixation device or a reusable and flexible belt, which significantly enhances patient mobility. - Wireless remote control that communicates with the device at a range of up to approximately three feet, which is a small and easy-to-use device that allows the patient to adjust stimulation intensity levels and turn on or off stimulation.
-The remote control includes a light-emitting diode light that indicates therapy intensity and the status of remaining battery life of the INS.
+• Wireless charging device, which allows transcutaneous charging of the Axonics R20 INS.
+The charger uses an easy-to-understand combination of visual, audio and haptic indicators to provide information about the charging status.
+Further, it has the ability to be held into position by an adhesive fixation device or a reusable and flexible belt, which significantly enhances patient mobility.

+• Wireless remote control that communicates with the device at a range of up to approximately three feet, which is a small and easy-to-use device that allows the patient to adjust stimulation intensity levels, modify program settings and turn stimulation on or off.
+The remote control includes a light-emitting diode light that indicates therapy intensity and the status of battery life of the INS.